 - A program grant to create and implement new programming

 Each living space can accommodate a single woman or a married couple.
 The positions are full time and require night and weekend work.
 Women of color are strongly encouraged to apply.
-Applications are being accepted between now and April 15, for a June start.
+Applications are being accepted on a rolling basis.
 You can complete the application here.

 Questions?
 Email Maryellen@stlydiashouse.org

 If you’d like to explore a commitment to us but feel you could only offer a year please apply through our partners at Mercy Volunteers, and Brethren Volunteers.
 Both make placements to Lydia’s House and provide additional support.
 Mercy volunteers live in a house very close to ours and Brethren volunteers live on site at Lydia’s House.

 If you’re over age 55 and would like to make a commitment that isn’t live in you could also work with us through Ignatian Volunteer corps,